f00f-nyc/cityhall-npm/README.md

  The intention is to use the built-in City Hall web site for actual settings management, and then use this library for consuming those settings, in an application.
-As such, there is really only command to be familiar with:
+As such, there is really only one command to be familiar with:

  ```javascript
  startUp = function (data) {